 The NOW (temporary emergency bridging measure) was established to enable you to pay your staff.
 One of the conditions for receiving NOW is that your turnover loss was at least 20%.
 After your application you receive an advance payment.
 You will have to repay the NOW if you received too much.
 After every application period, you ask the Employee Insurance Agency (UWV) for a final settlement.
 UWV will calculate the final reimbursement.
 They will tell you if you will receive a supplementary payment, or that you have to repay (part of) the support, including the amount.

-If you do not apply for a final settlement, UWV will assume that you are not entitled to an allowance.
-You must then repay the full advance.Read all information about repaying NOW.
+If you do not apply for a final settlement in time, UWV will send you a letter with information on what you can do to avoid having to pay back the entire advance payment.Read all information about repaying NOW.

 What to repay